CodeWiseOwl/DoS-urrl/README.md

 ⚠️ Warning: This script is chaotic and may cause damage.
 Use responsibly and only for educational purposes such as testing your system.
-Devloper of this code is not responsible for any malicious activities.
+Devloper of this code is not responsible for any malicious activities or misuse of the script.